Cervical Disc Surgery: Disc Replacement or Fusion?

 - Chronic neck pain

-- Damage to the nerves, spinal cord, esophagus, or vocal cords
+- Damage to the nerves, blood vessels, spinal cord, esophagus, or vocal cords

 - Failure to heal

-After cervical fusion surgery, some people develop cervical disc problems above and/or below the previously affected disc.
-One study found that about a quarter of patients developed new cervical disc disease within 10 years of their surgery, and about 10% to 12% require an additional fusion at a different level.
-Researchers don't think the artificial disc will cause the same problem, but they need to investigate further to know for sure.
+After cervical fusion surgery, some people can develop cervical disc problems above and/or below the previously affected disc.
+One study found that about 12% of the patients developed new cervical disease that required a second surgery over a 20 year period after the first surgery.
+It is not yet known if the artificial disc will cause this same problem.